oaviles/hello_workflows/README.md

-# Demo about React App, GitHub Action and Azure Static Web Apps
+# PoC about React App, GitHub Action and Azure Static Web Apps

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).